Frequently Asked Questions

 Methods employed must not be intended to injure/abuse the body or the mind

 With these principles in mind, our approach is a balance between constructive agreement and constructive disagreement with the noble goal of a better life.
 In layman's terms, your dog will be appropriately rewarded and corrected according to the training objectives.
 In doing so, we will use different enhancements/tools which will be incorporated in the management of your dog while with us and at home thereafter.
 Such tools can be praise, emotional connection, occasional food rewards, play and toy of interaction with humans, chewing/edible items, target placements, leashes, slip collars, prong collars, muzzles, and electronic collars.
-E-collar will always be employed as part of the adult programs and on a case by case basis on some of the puppies after discussing with owners.
+E-collar will always be employed as part of our programs.

 What is a typical day during the training program?